Midterm Support

 When considering selective withdrawal, it is important to factor in financial aid implications, which a financial aid counselor is available to discuss.

-The Resilience resources through the Center for the Advancement of Well-Being offer the opportunity to discover and develop your own resilience.
+The well-being and resilience resources through the Center for the Advancement of Well-Being offer the opportunity to discover and develop your own resilience and stress management strategies.